PisterLab/BotNet/README.md

 * Created a wrapper class for remote control of the simulator
 * Added functionality to pass arguments into scenarios.

-Swarm-Sim comprosises the dynamics simulation componenet of the dual-simulator.
+Swarm-Sim comprises the dynamics simulation component of the dual-simulator.
 There are two primary places where experiments are defined on the Swarm-Sim side.

 #### 6TiSCH Simulator: Standards Compliant IEEE802.15.4 Networking